BetterWayElectronics/ps5-code-reader/README.md

 	Visit https://betterwayelectronics.com.au/virus.html for more information!

+### Program closes itself and says something about incompatible software? ###
+	I block reverse engineering software and software that has stolen my IP.
+Simply close those programs and open mine again.

+	Visit https://betterwayelectronics.com.au/incompatible.html for more information!

 ### TLDR; Will this fix my BLOD?
 No, that's your job using the information this program has given you! ###
 ### TLDR; Will this prove my BLOD is XYZ?
 Kinda yes, thats the idea.
 It will show you what has failed. ###